 The authors are grateful to Dr. András Kuthi from the Pulsed Power Laboratory at USC for the suggestion of the fast high-voltage pulser design and his help in its adaptation to our needs.
-This article is based upon work supported by the National Science Foundation under grant no. CHE-0951976, and the Department of Energy under grant no. DE-FG02-05ER15629.
+This article is based upon work supported by the National Science Foundation under Grant No. CHE-0951976, and the Division of Chemical Sciences, Geosciences, and Biosciences of the Department of Energy, Basic Energy Sciences, under Grant No. DE-FG02-05ER15629.